jacebenson/jace.pro/content/post/2018-12-31-open-source-activity-formatter/index.md

 asked to control specifically what emails could and could not show up on the formatter.
 I thought the formatter respected ACLs and Before Business Rules, but it does not.
-I opened a HI ticket as this seems like a bug, if I add an ACL or a before business rule to restict access to something it should be restricted however it's called.
+I opened a HI ticket as this seems like a bug, if I add an ACL or a before business rule to restrict access to something it should be restricted however it's called.

 Here's the goals of this [project](https://github.com/jacebenson/osaf),